ValveResourceFormat/ValveResourceFormat/README.md

 - Binary KeyValues3 parser
 - NTRO support

+## Why does VRF suck?

+This tool is based entirely on a reverse engineered effort because Valve does not provide any documentation or Source 2 code (SDK or engine code), while the Source 1 SDK and leaked engine code are helpful, a lot of systems and formats have changed.

+The code contained in this repository is based on countless hours of reverse engineering Source 2 games and not all intricate details have been figured out.

+If you are interested in helping, take a look at the open issues.

 ## Supported resource types
 Ext      | Name                    | Support
 -------- | ----------------------- | -------